komed3/serverdesk/README.md

 - `StandardInput/Output=tty` binds the service explicitly to the virtual console, enabling full interaction via touch and system commands.
 - `TTYPath=/dev/tty1` defines the target terminal device for this service; this line ensures all in- and output is tied to the correct display.
 - `Restart=always` and `RestartSec=2` provide resilience: if **ServerDesk** crashes or exits unexpectedly, it will be restarted automatically after a short delay.
-- `Conflicts=getty@tty1.service` disables the standard login prompt on `tty1`, avoiding interference with **ServerDesk**'s console usage.
+- `Conflicts=getty@tty1.service` disables the standard login prompt on `tty1`, avoiding interference with **ServerDesk**’s console usage.
-- `ConditionPathExists=...menu.py` ensures the service won't start unless the main script is present — useful as a safety check during setup or updates.
+- `ConditionPathExists=...menu.py` ensures the service won’t start unless the main script is present — useful as a safety check during setup or updates.

 You may need to adjust some of them, especially if a different user name has been chosen or the files are located in a separate directory.